tlswg/tls13-spec/draft-ietf-tls-tls13.md

 values.
 For configurations received in-band (in a previous TLS connection) the client MUST:

-- Send the same cryptographic determining parameters (Section {{cryptographic-determining-parameters}}) with the previous connection
+- Send the same cryptographic determining parameters (Section
+{{cryptographic-determining-parameters}}) with the previous connection.
+If a 0-RTT handshake is being used with a PSK that was negotiated via a non-PSK handshake, then the client MUST use the same symmetric cipher parameters as were negotiated on that handshake but with a PSK cipher suite.

-- If indicate the same parameters as the server indicated in that connection.
+- Indicate the same parameters as the server indicated in that connection.

 If TLS client authentication is being used, then either "early_handshake" or "early_handshake_and_data" MUST be indicated in